Edward Teller: Early life and work

 Teller left Hungary for Germany in 1926, partly due to the discriminatory numerus clausus rule under Miklós Horthy's regime.
 The political climate and revolutions in Hungary during his youth instilled a lingering animosity toward Communism and Fascism.

-From 1926 to 1928, Teller studied mathematics and chemistry at the University of Karlsruhe, from which he graduated with a Bachelor of Science in chemical engineering.
+From 1926 to 1928, Teller studied mathematics and chemistry at the University of Karlsruhe (TH), from which he graduated with a Bachelor of Science in chemical engineering.
 He once stated that the person who was responsible for his becoming a physicist was Herman Mark, who was a visiting professor, after hearing lectures on molecular spectroscopy where Mark made it clear to him that it was new ideas in physics that were radically changing the frontier of chemistry.
 Mark was an expert in polymer chemistry, a field which is essential to understanding biochemistry, and Mark taught him about the leading breakthroughs in quantum physics made by Louis de Broglie, among others.
 It was his exposure to Mark's lectures that initially motivated Teller to switch to physics.
 After informing his father of his intent to switch, his father was so concerned that he traveled to visit him and speak with his professors at the school.
 While a degree in chemical engineering was a sure path to a well-paying job at chemical companies, there was no such clear-cut route for a career with a degree in physics.
 He was not privy to the discussions his father had with his professors, but the result was that he got his father's permission to become a physicist.

-Teller then attended the University of Munich, where he studied physics under Arnold Sommerfeld.
-In 1928, while still a student in Munich, he fell under a streetcar and his right foot was nearly severed.
+Teller then attended the Ludwig-Maximilians-Universität München, where he studied physics under Arnold Sommerfeld.
+In 1928, while still a student at the Ludwig-Maximilians-Universität München, he fell under a streetcar and his right foot was nearly severed.
 For the rest of his life, he walked with a limp, and on occasion he wore a prosthetic foot.
 The painkillers he was taking were interfering with his thinking, so he decided to stop taking them, instead using his willpower to deal with the pain, including use of the placebo effect, by which he convinced himself that he had taken painkillers rather than water.
 Werner Heisenberg said that it was the hardiness of Teller's spirit, rather than stoicism, that allowed him to cope so well with the accident.

 The Hungarian passport Teller carried when he entered the United States in 1935.